Government nominates Philip Lane for ECB role

 “He has also played a leading role in many European institutions where he has been involved in many important projects about the future of central banking dealing with different policy issues.

-Mr Lane had last year been nominated as a vice-president of the bank but his nomination had been withdrawn before the election by the minister to “avoid divisions”.
-The Spanish finance minister Mr Luis de Guindos won the position.
+Last year, Mr Lane was nominated as a vice-president of the bank but his nomination was withdrawn before the election to “avoid divisions”.
+The Spanish finance minister Luis de Guindos won the position.

 The ECB is also likely to see big changes this year with turnover in key positions, notably the retirement of its president Mario Draghi.

-Mr Lane, a Harvard trained former Trinity professor, is reported to be highly regarded by finance ministers with some speculation today that his election may be uncontested.
+Mr Lane, a Harvard-trained former Trinity College professor, is reported to be highly regarded by finance ministers with some speculation today that his election may be uncontested.

-The name of Austrian deputy central bank head Andreas Ittner has also been mentioned although Irish sources were suggesting that they have received assurances from Vienna that his name will not go forward.
+The name of Austrian deputy central bank head Andreas Ittner has also been mentioned although Irish sources were suggesting that they have received assurances from Vienna that his name would not go forward.